IsitaRex/Magic-Forest/README.md

 ## Stage 2: Cellular Automata for Smoothing

-### Purpose
-- The cellular automata algorithm is applied to **smooth the dragon clearings** and make their shapes more irregular and natural-looking.
-- This enhances the variety and realism of the level.
+The cellular automata algorithm is applied to smooth the dragon and temple clearings and make their shapes more irregular and natural-looking.
+This enhances the variety and realism of the level.

 ### Algorithm
 - For each cell in the grid: